Cadhay

 - Guided Tours: £12 for adults, £3 for children over 5 years old.
 Free for Historic Houses members.

-- Garden Only: £6 for adults, £1 for children over 5 years old.
+- Gardens Only: £6 for adults, £1 for children over 5 years old.
 Free for Historic Houses members.

 - Season Tickets: £12, allowing unlimited garden visits on open days.

 For group visits, prior arrangement is required.
-Please contact Cadhay House to schedule a visit.
+Please contact Cadhay House for more information.

 Historic Houses members visit for free.
 There is no need to book – members just need to show their cards on arrival.